 Paducah, KY 42001

-Linda Lee, a contributing editor to Threads, sews waistbands on her garments in Topeka, Kan.
-She is the author of Edges and Corners and Scarves to Make.
+This article by Linda Lee was first published in Threads #83, June/July 1999.
+Linda, a contributor to Threads, sews waistbands on her garments in Topeka, Kansas.
+She is the author of Sewing Edges & Corners (The Taunton Press, 2000) and Scarves to Make (Diane Publishing, 1998).

 Get the latest including tips, techniques and special offers straight to your inbox.